He aha te hau e wawa rā, e wawa rā?

 E anga whakamua ana te waka (Forging a new path)

-The Māori economy is growing rapidly due to the creation of large, asset-rich Māori corporates from Treaty of Waitangi settlements, and partnerships and joint ventures with Māori and non-Māori partners.
+The Māori economy is growing rapidly as a result of the creation of large, asset-rich Māori corporates from Treaty of Waitangi settlements, and with the development of partnerships and joint ventures with Māori and non-Māori partners.

-By drawing on our expertise and experience, we can assist iwi and Māori organisations to maximise their commercial assets, helping them to achieve not only their commercial objectives, but providing the means to achieve their social and cultural objectives as well.
+By drawing on our expertise and experience, our core team of iwi-focussed lawyers can assist iwi and Māori organisations to maximise their commercial assets, helping them to achieve not only their commercial objectives, but providing a means to achieve their social and cultural objectives as well.